PrinceJoeyLee12/paxers/README.md

 ### For Organizers (0% done)

 1. I'll figure out soon what would be the MVP for them

+## Acknowledgment

+For a little knowledge about web development I struggled a lot understanding in the start of this project but as I got the hang of it through the power of repetition, I realize it was fun.

+Special thanks to all the gurus out there for making me knowledgeable about this field especially to [Traversy Media](https://www.youtube.com/c/TraversyMedia/featured) (I do really get a lot from him) and to my family and girlfriend who are very understanding and supportive to what I do.

 # Especial thanks to you for reading all of this.
 God speed